AnelisaDee/Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio mobile site - contact-form
+# Portfolio desktop site version

-> Build the form section of the mobile website using the template from Figma.
+> Build the sections of the desktop website using the template from Figma.
 CSS Grids and Flexbox is used for the elements on the page.

 ## Built With